-On this day in 1933, a dirigible crashes in New Jersey, killing 73 people in one of the first air disasters in history.
+On April 4, 1933, a dirigible crashes in New Jersey, killing 73 people in one of the first air disasters in history.
 The Akron was the largest airship built in the United States when it took its first flight in August 1931.
 In its short life of less than two years, it was involved in two fatal accidents.

 In 1932, the Akron made a flight from New Jersey to the Camp Kearny military base, near San Diego, California.
 It attempted to land in high winds, with three groups of 30 men each assigned to help pull in the airship and secure it to the ground with ropes.
 But the Akron, which was filled with helium, began to rise again after the sailors had begun to secure it.
 Three men held on to their ropes as the Akron rose into the air; two of the three fell from 200 feet and were killed.
 The third man, Bud Cowart, managed to hold on at the end of the rope for two hours as the Akron dragged him 2,000 feet above the ground.
 Finally, the crew managed to pull him up into the airship through a porthole.

 The second accident involving the Akron occurred on April 4, 1933, while the U.S. Navy was using the airship to obtain some technical data over New Jersey.
 It was well-known that dirigibles could experience problems in bad weather, but despite the violent thunderstorms in the area that day, the Akron was not grounded.
 While in the air over the Atlantic Ocean, a miscommunication over directions by crew members sent the Akron directly into the storm instead of around it.
 The storm’s winds caused the ship to plunge nearly 1,000 feet in a few seconds.